 Created with initial funding from a St. Lawrence University Innovation Grant, the SLCJI is a unique collaboration among four local media and citizen journalism organizations that bring a range of professional, citizen journalism, and citizen science experience to the project: Weave News, North Country Public Radio, The Hill News, and Nature Up North.

 For individuals selected to participate in 2018-19, the project will begin with an intensive workshop to be held on the SLU campus on the weekend of September 21-22, 2018.
-The workshop will feature presentations and training sessions led by outside experts and members of the four local media organizations.
+The workshop, ***which will also be open to the general public***, will feature presentations and training sessions led by outside experts and members of the four local media organizations.
 Participants will then spend several months carrying out their local journalism projects before presenting their work at a public symposium to be held in April.

 In addition to providing support and mentoring to project participants, the SLCJI team will work with participants to identify opportunities for publishing their work via the Weave News, NCPR, The Hill News, and Nature Up North platforms as well as other regional outlets.